marcimarc73/workingwithmarc/README.md

   - (Insert something about you switching between extroverted self and introverted self - ask yourself: what drains you ? what gives you energy? being alone or around??)
 - Sometimes in meetings, especially when it is about new stuff, I will just ~shut up~ be quiet and listen.
 Please do not interpret it wrong when I am not asking questions.
 If I feel like there is no specific direction I wanna proceed into, I will just absorb first!
 - I am a humorous person.
 Humor is, in a sense, edgy, so if I ever cross your personal boundaries, say so.
 I would never intentionally hurt anybodys feelings/ offend anyone.
 Also I am adjusting myself to the impression I have of you, to prevent incidents from happening!
 - I really value tansparency and communication.
 You can always be honest to me.
-I am not judgemental, because there is always much more than just the surface (you wouldnt just eat a burger bun, would u?) to almost anything.
+I am not judgemental, because there is always much more than just the surface to almost anything.
 In the end, you always just interpret everything.
 And so do they.

 Credits: This whole idea belongs to my mentor Jan, who is, and I've only known him for 2 weeks, and exceptional fit and an awesome human.